Woven Doublecloth Coverlet

 Origin: America, New Jersey, Bergen County

-Blue wool warp and weft; white cotton warp and weft in double weave technique.
+Blue wool warp and weft; indigo blue wool warp and weft in double weave technique

 Gift of Mrs. Frederick S. Nobbs

-This geometric patterned coverlet is woven in a double weave technique with a wool and cotton warp and weft.
+This coverlet is woven in a double weave technique with blue wool warps and wefts.
 The coverlet is made up of two loom widths joined with a center seam.
 It has a rolled hem at top (turned to light side of coverlet) and self-fringe at bottom.
-The centerfield of the coverlet consists of geometric designs of crinolated squares and diamonds within squares.
-The border on all four sides is made up of stepped wavy lines.

 Label:It is rare that unsigned geometric-patterned doublecloth coverlets can be attributed to an identified professional weaver.
 Similar patterns such as "snowballs" and "pine trees" were available to professional and domestic weavers up and down the east coast.
 This coverlet, however, is securely attributed to the professional weaver David Haring through its association with the Haring family and the similarity of the yarns to a signed example.
 Coverlets entirely woven in indigo-dyed blue wool yarns are characteristic of some New Jersey weavers.
 The coverlet descended through Eliza Haring's family along with a signed Haring coverlet and a geometric patterned one.

 Provenance:This coverlet along with two others--one of which is marked "David Haring"--descended in the family of David Haring to Mrs. Jean Nobbs, a descendant of David Haring.